Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/monitor.query-readme.md

 ### Metrics query

-You can query metrics on an Azure resource using the `MetricsQueryClient.QueryResourceAsync` method.
+You can query metrics on a single Azure resource using the `MetricsQueryClient.QueryResourceAsync` method.
 For each requested metric, a set of aggregated values is returned inside the `TimeSeries` collection.

 A resource ID is required to query metrics.
 To find the resource ID: